junkmechanic/junkmechanic.github.io/_posts/2019-12-24-searching-in-spotify-playlists-with-fzf.md

 that screen passed as the list of items.
 Once an option is selected by the user, the subsequent call to fzf is made with the options on the selected screen.

+fzf requires the list of items to be separated by the new-line character (`\n`).
+So on the client side, this means that we can concatenate all the options for a screen (represented as strings) like so:

+    screen_options = ['Devices', 'Search', 'Play/Pause']
+    subprocess.run(['fzf', '\n'.join(screen_options)])

+This works well when the number of items to be sent to fzf are small in number.